 Click Update Recipient Count to see how many subscribed contacts meet your criteria.
 Only these contacts will receive the replicated campaign.

-Continue through the Campaign Builder, and send or schedule your campaign.
+Click Save, then send or schedule your campaign.

 All set!
 Now you've resent your campaign to subscribed contacts who didn't open it the first time it was sent.